Guide

 Sampling and corrections

-Category reviews should sample visible pages, related-game modules, topic pages, breadcrumbs, and sitemap entries.
+Category checks should sample visible pages, related-game modules, topic pages, breadcrumbs, and sitemap entries.
 If a mistake is found, correct the catalog record first so the category page, topic page, search data, related links, and sitemap update together.